 Nowadays it is easier and cheaper than ever to collect customer feedback.
-This has led to an increase of survey and review requests which often leads to "Survey fatigue".
+This has led to an increase in survey and review requests which often leads to "Survey fatigue".
 Customers especially like to give feedback when it takes them one minor action that doesn’t cost much of their time.

 Keep in mind when sending surveys to customers, respondents more often use mobile phones, so be careful with the number of (open) questions.
-Also try to put all questions on one page with the send button in sight.
+Also, try to put all questions on one page with the send button in sight.

-55% of consumers who don’t write reviews say they need motivation to do so, which brings us to the next question; How to motivate customers to write reviews?
+55% of consumers who don’t write reviews say they need the motivation to do so, which brings us to the next question; How to motivate customers to write reviews?